DTSHaas/C-COMPASS/README.md

 - Standard parameters should fit for the majority of experiments.
 You **don't need to change the default settings!**

 ### Command-Line Usage (Optional)
-You can also run the software vira the command line:
+You can also run the software via the command line:
 > python CCMPS.py

 ### Contributing